abe-winter/abe-winter.github.io/about.md

 Mostly I'm trying to read more and the writing I do here gives me an excuse.

-I'm also helping midsized web companies build backend stacks under load, and also building a SaaS to help companies promote fairly.
+I'm also helping midsized web companies build backend stacks under load, and also building a pre-launch consumer product.
-(If you want to talk about / try that product, I'd love to hear from you).

 If you love or hate something that I've written here, let me know on twitter or email (scroll down).